18F/bug-bounty/README.md

 [![Code Climate](https://codeclimate.com/github/18F/bug-bounty/badges/gpa.svg)](https://codeclimate.com/github/18F/bug-bounty)
 [![Test Coverage](https://codeclimate.com/github/18F/bug-bounty/badges/coverage.svg)](https://codeclimate.com/github/18F/bug-bounty/coverage)

-**Work in progress**.
+**Work in progress** submission application for a bug bounty program on **18F systems only**.
+This is not a GSA-wide or government-wide program.

 We're working on it, but we're not accepting bug bounty submissions yet.
 Please do not submit them here, or anywhere, until this gets officially launched!

 ### Public domain